digital-ai/release-integration-sdk-workshop/part-2/lab-5-install-deploy.md

 Download the blueprints for the current version:
 [https://nexus.xebialabs.com/nexus/content/repositories/digitalai-public/ai/digital/xlclient/blueprints/xl-op-blueprints/22.3.2/xl-op-blueprints-22.3.2.zip](https://nexus.xebialabs.com/nexus/content/repositories/digitalai-public/ai/digital/xlclient/blueprints/xl-op-blueprints/22.3.2/xl-op-blueprints-22.3.2.zip).
-Unzip the `xl-op-blueprints-22.3.2.zip` to the working directory and use it with `--local-repo` flag.
+Unzip the `xl-op-blueprints-22.3.2.zip` to the xl-op-blueprints directory in your working directory and use it with `--local-repo` flag.

 ### Dry-run installation